-Please note – the shipping times in our Holiday 2016 Shipping list are in reference to transit time only, and don’t include production time.
+Please note – the shipping times are in reference to transit time only, and don’t include production time.
 It takes us 3-5 Business Days to create and package your prints.
 We are taking a limited amount of Rush Projects (with additional Rush fees) on a case by case basis.
 You can also upgrade to a faster than Ground UPS Option, such as UPS two day, or overnight – we will calculate the cost based on the size and weight of the finished package.

 Small items and stacks of multiple prints are shipped flat, and larger prints and un-stretched canvases are shipped in tubes.
 We base our shipping prices on UPS and USPS Rates, with a small surcharge for packaging materials.
 Most print orders are between $15-$25 to ship (including packaging) however large orders and finished canvases may be more.
 Our shipping charges are based on our costs.
 We do not make money on shipping, and for large orders we often lose a little money on shipping.
 If you are unhappy with shipping charges please understand we are only passing on our costs.

 Don’t be afraid to ship us your original artwork!
 Artists are understandably concerned about shipping their original artwork for scanning, but with proper packing, care and tracking, there’s nothing to be worried about.
 In today’s world we can track a package real time and know exactly where it’s at, eliminating some of the stress associated with shipping valuable items.